FireworksProject/jfdi/docs/create-remotebox.md

 	PermitRootLogin no
 	AllowUsers vagrant git

-Then exit and restart the machine.
+Then exit and restart the machine with:

+	shutdown -r now

 If you screwed something up (like forgetting to add sudo privilages to vagrant user) then `PermitRootLogin no` is going to lock you out of the machine.

 Back on your workstation, you can upload your key like this: